rm3l/maoni/README.md

 Contributions and issue reporting are more than welcome.
 So to help out, do feel free to fork this repo and open up a pull request.
-I'll review and merge as quickly as possible.
+I'll review and merge your changes as quickly as possible.

 You can use [GitHub issues](https://github.com/rm3l/maoni/issues) to report bugs.
 However, please make sure your description is clear enough and has sufficient instructions